mephi42/ctf/2019.10.07-Balsn_CTF_2019/smart_contract-simple_sol_aeg/README.md

 init terminated: 0
 ```

 The initialization part went through successfully.
-Not sure why the `arg == 0`
+Not sure why the `arg != 0`
-branch was not accounted for and we ended up with just one state, but this looks
+branch was not accounted for and we ended up with just one state - maybe
-promising.
-Let's run a transaction now.
+Manticore always passes `0`, but this looks promising.
+Let's run a transaction
+now.

 ```
 symbolic_data = m.make_symbolic_buffer(320, name='symbolic_data')